google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 <!--
 Here we have put the expression `df['num_pet_dogs'] > 1` inside another selector for `df`.
-The inner-expression creates a "boolean index," which is an index that is the same length as the dataframe (in this case the length is 4), where an entry is True if num_pet_dogs > 1.
+The inner-expression creates a "boolean index," which is an index that is the same length as the DataFrame (in this case the length is 4), where an entry is True if num_pet_dogs > 1.
 For this specific example,`df['num_pet_dogs'] > 1` returns an index with entries True, False, True, False.
 Then we take df[boolean index], and this selects the rows for which the boolean value is True.